 International Natural Sciences Tournament

 INST is active and challenging competition in natural sciences between young scientists.
 Undergraduate and Master's students compete with each other in applied Chemistry, Biology, Physics, Engineering, and Pharmaceuticals.
 The global mission of the INST is to give students the possibility to believe in themselves and come up with the idea that their knowledge can change the world.
 The local mission of the INST is to change the educational system in a better way, to help everyone present their ideas clearly, and defend them correctly.
+For more information, please refer to our presentation about INST:

 History